SVCE-ACM/A-December-of-Algorithms-2019/README.md

     - Initially, he buys 5 cookies and has 5 jars after eating them.
 He turns in 4  of them, leaving him with 1 , for 2  more cookies.
     - After eating those two, he has 3 cookie jars, turns in 2 leaving him with 1 cookie jar and his new cookie.
     - Once he eats that one, he has 2 cookie jars and turns them in for another cookie.
 After eating that one, he only has 1 cookie, and his shopping ends.
 Overall, he has eaten `5+2+1+1=9` cookies.
+    - The integers `n`, `p` and `c` represent money to spend, cost of a cookie, and the number of cookie jars he can turn in for a free cookie respectively.
     - Implement a function `cookieCount(n, p, c)` to count the number of cookies Alex could buy.

   - **Example**
     ```bash
     > cookieCount(10, 2, 5)